enver-haase/integrity-tool/README.md

 # integrity-tool
-Basic data integrity monitoring based on checksumming all files in a directory tree and compare those checksums from run to run.
+Basic data integrity monitoring based on checksumming all files in a directory tree and comparing those checksums from run to run.